Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/README.md

 | 13 |  Wed, March 4     | Final Presentations |  | Final Data Visualization |

 ## Evaluation
 To pass this course you must meet the following requirements:

-- Complete all required assignments
-- Pass all projects according to the associated project rubric
+- Pass 70% projects according to the associated project rubric
 - Pass the final summative assessment according to the rubric as specified in this class
-    - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)
+    - This will be further explained in the [study guide](study-guide.md)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences